 The collaborative governance case database provides a free common pool resource for researchers to share high quality case studies, enabling them to share, collect, and analyse larger numbers of case studies.

-The first case contributions and publications are already underway.
+The database currently already contains more than forty cases.
 All researchers can now join and use the database to get more from their case studies and expand their analyses.

 Key definitions and scope conditions